The State Grants Commission (the Commission) is an independent statutory body that was established by State legislation, the

 State Grants Commission Act 1976.
 The primary function of the Commission is to make recommendations to the Treasurer concerning the distribution of Australian Government financial assistance grants (FA Grants) to Tasmania's 29 councils consistent with the requirements in the Australian Government's

 Local Government (Financial Assistance) Act 1995.
-The Australian Government financial assistance is provided in two parts: a Base Grant (general purpose) component and a Road Grant component.
-The Australian Government determines each state's share of the Base Grant pool based on population share, while the Road Grant pool based on historically agreed proportions.
-Despite their source names, FA Grants are provided to councils as untied, general revenue and can be spent as councils choose, and not according to their funding source names.
+The Australian Government financial assistance consists of two components: a General Purpose (Base Grant) component and an Identified Local Road (Road Grant) component.
+The Australian Government determines each state's share of the Base Grant pool based on population share, while the Road Grant pool is based on historically agreed proportions.
+Both components of the grant are untied, allowing each council to spend its grant according to local priorities.

 Each financial year, the Australian Government provides estimated grant pools on which the Commission bases its recommendations.
 The Australian Government also finalises each state's grant entitlements for the previous year based on final population figures and the movements in the Consumer Price Index.